-Chief Brackney Presents Strides to Aid Transparency to Civilian Review Board
+Chief Brackney Presents Strives to Aid Transparency to Civilian Review Board

 CHARLOTTESVILLE, Va.
 (WVIR) - Charlottesville Police Chief RaShall Brackney says she wants to be upfront with the board tasked with oversight of her department.